 The House of the Black Star will be bringing their traditional encampment to the North Lawn - visit their stalls, chat to them about Tudor life and habits, watch sword fighting and spear drill demonstrations and discover what life in the sixteenth century was really like.

-Enjoy promenade theatre with Jeffrey the Jester, explore the medieval marketplace with weaving, leather making and board games.
-There'll be hobby horse jousting and archery to try your skills at, lots of Tudor costumes for everyone to try on, traditional crafts, Morris dancing demonstrations and much more!
+Enjoy performances from Jeffrey the Jester, local madrigal groups and morris dancers and our very own troupe of Tudor dancers, who'll be showing off some of Elizabeth I's favourite dances.
+Explore the medieval marketplace with weaving, leather making and board games.
+There'll be hobby horse jousting and archery to try your skills at, pomander making and much more!

 Don't forget to sample our award-winning Tudor chicken buknade or delicious traditional cakes from the restaurant while you're here.

 Normal admission prices apply but there's no extra charge for this event.
 Come along and enjoy some historical fun!
-You can find the details of what's on when (and where) in our Tudor May Day leaflet.
+You can find the details of what's on when (and where) in our Tudor May Day timetable (PDF / 1.8798828125MB) download

 A Bank Holiday weekend is always busy, especially when the sun is shining!
 If you're planning on visiting us this weekend, please read through the below info to help plan your day: